 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Mendoza.
-To help you make friends with Mendoza before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Mendoza, Argentina, is one of the first stops you might choose to make when crossing over from Santiago, Chile, to Argentina.
 It's a long bus ride (around ten hours), and the border crossing can take a while!

 Hostels in Mendoza, Argentina, are easy to find and there are some great options close to the city centre.
 They all have the regular and basic amenities that you would expect to find in a hostel, such as Wi-Fi, laundry services, kitchens, and cheap accommodation.
 Many of the hostels in Mendoza, Argentina, offer free breakfasts and day tours too.

 Mendoza itself is most famous and well known for its wine region; red wine is cheap in bars, restaurants, and the supermarkets, and there's an endless amount of tours available to the local vineyards.

 It's a lovely little city to break up your journey for a couple of nights, but there's not too much to do in the way of activities or tourism.
 Aside from the main plaza, shopping, and pedestrian street, there's very little in the city centre itself.
 Many people choose to take the day tours, which can be horse riding, hiking in the Andes, the winery or olive oil tours, rafting, and other adrenaline activities.